eknowlton/simpletaskmanager/README.md

   Runs PHP-FPM and serves PHP application to NGINX.

+## Structure

+The application is split up into three modules.

+- API,  `api/
+- App, `app/`
+- Shared, `shared`

+To allow sharing of data models, etc. that can be shared between the API and the App

 ## Running application locally

 Running the application locally should be as simple as running ...